Parasol’s Projects in the News

 Ambler, Pennsylvania (June 17, 2011)

-The National Foundation for Celiac Awareness (NFCA) (www.CeliacCentral.org) and Continuing Medical Education expert, Impact Education, LLC (www.impactedu.net), have joined forces to offer primary care providers the valuable education needed to support improvement in outcomes for patients with celiac disease.
+Loretta Jay managed the development of a new continuing medical education (CME) for primary care, www.celiacCMEcentral.com.
+The collaboration between The National Foundation for Celiac Awareness (NFCA) (www.CeliacCentral.org) and Continuing Medical Education expert, Impact Education, LLC (www.impactedu.net), offers primary care providers the valuable education needed to support improvement in outcomes for patients with celiac disease.

 Fairfield Sun, November 20, 2008: